hep-gc/cloud-scheduler/README.md

 ## Job Submission

-Submitting a job for use with Cloud Scheduler is very similar to submitting a job for use with a regular Condor Scheduler.
+Submitting a job for use with Cloud Scheduleris very similar to submitting a job for use with a regular Condor Scheduler.
 It would be helpful to read through Chapter 2 of the Condor Manual for help on submitting jobs to Condor.